skumarlabs/Review_Miner/README.md

   ## For large review corpus, follow below.

-  cd to /Review_Miner/Review_Miner/spiders/ and run playstore_reviews.py.
+1)  cd to /Review_Miner/Review_Miner/spiders/ and run playstore_reviews.py.
 See usage by

   $ python playstore_reviews.py --help

+2) Then, read the created text file having list of reviews using something like below:

+   with open('reviews.txt') as f:
+        reviews_list = json.loads(f.read())